dspace-group/dscom/README.md

 > This is an unstable prerelease.
 Anything may change at any time!

-dscom is a replacement for `tlbexp.exe` and `TypeLibConverter.ConvertAssemblyToTypeLib`.
+dscom generates a type library that describes the types defined in a common language runtime assembly and is a replacement for `tlbexp.exe` and `TypeLibConverter.ConvertAssemblyToTypeLib`.
 The tool consists of a library and a command line tool.
-The library can be used in `net6.0` or in `net48` projects.
+The library can be used in `net5+` or in `net48` projects.

 Fortunately, .NET still supports COM, but there is no support for generating TLBs.
 From the Microsoft documentation: